/* Scenario metadata

 There is a two-second silence on the frequency.
 Then:

-"White and pink Arrow, FISK is receive-only — do NOT transmit on this frequency.
+"White and pink Arrow, FISK is receive-only.
+Do NOT transmit on this frequency.
 Rock your wings."

 Your face burns.
 You rock.
 Marc, who was about to ask something, swallows it.